stephane-martin/skewer/README.md

 # Skewer, a Syslog to Kafka gateway

-Skewer is a syslog server that forwards the messages to a Kafka cluster.
+Skewer is a syslog server.
+It can receive logs from multiple kinds of sources and it can forward logs to multiple kinds of destinations.

 ## Status